Macy's lowers outlook despite solid second quarter

 AP Retail Writer

-NEW YORK (AP) — Macy’s cut its outlook for the year Tuesday despite topping Wall Street expectations as it faces a glut of unsold inventory that has afflicted almost the entire retail sector.
+NEW YORK (AP) — Macy’s trimmed its expectations for the year Tuesday despite topping second quarter expectations as it faces a glut of unsold inventory that has afflicted almost the entire retail sector.

+Americans are feeling four-decade high inflation and that has registered across the retail sector in the last few months with few exceptions.
+Shoppers are trading down to cheaper brands, looking for discounts, and making fewer visits to stores.

+Soaring prices have forced families to become more cautious, cutting back on new clothing, electronics, furniture and almost everything else that is not absolutely necessary.
+And the spending habits of Americans have shifted faster than anyone expected this year as the pandemic eased.
+After being cooped up at home, Americans seemed to shift almost overnight to spending outside of their homes, choosing instead to go to restaurants, shows or to travel.

 The department store earned $275 million, or 99 cents per share, in the three-month period that ended July 30, or $1 if one-time charges are removed.
 That easily topped the per-share earnings of 86 cents that industry analysts had expected, according to a survey by FactSet.